Impact of resonance regeneration and decay on the net-proton fluctuations in a hadron resonance gas: Conclusions

-Our reconstructed results for the net-proton fluctuations agree also very nicely for most of the beam energies with all three susceptibility ratios quantifying the net-baryon number fluctuations.
+Our reconstructed results for the net-proton fluctuations in Fig.~\ref{fig:fig3} agree also very nicely for most of the beam energies with all three susceptibility ratios of the net-baryon number fluctuations in Fig.~\ref{fig:fig1}.
 The good agreement of the latter calculated in a full HRG model with the net-proton fluctuations measured by the STAR collaboration can, thus, be understood as a combined impact of resonance decays and isospin-randomization in the hadronic phase after the chemical freeze-out.
-This may also be seen as a reinforcement that any contribution other than from a fully equilibrated hadron resonance gas could be washed out in the net-proton fluctuations as pointed out in~\cite{Kitazawa:2011wh,Kitazawa:2012at}.
+This may also be seen as a reinforcement that any contribution going beyond a fully equilibrated hadron resonance gas could be washed out in the net-proton fluctuations as pointed out in~\cite{Kitazawa:2011wh,Kitazawa:2012at}.

+In future work it will be interesting to investigate how resonance decays and isospin randomization affect fluctuation signals from a potential phase transition, in particular the QCD critical point.